-Note: Miso soup contains probiotic properties which is beneficial to gut health.
+Miso soup contains probiotic properties which is beneficial to gut health.
 Avoid boiling or microwaving miso paste or miso soup to preserve the probiotic benefits from drinking miso soup.

-- 2 tablespoons of mild yellow miso paste
+- 2 tablespoons miso paste

-- 2½ cups hot water
+- 2 1/2 cups hot water

-- Divide salad greens into 4 soup bowls.
+Divide salad greens into 4 soup bowls.

-- Cook dried noodles according to package, drain, rinse, and divide into bowls
+Cook dried noodles according to package, drain, rinse, and divide into bowls

-- Add miso paste to a large measuring cup and add ½ cup hot water and stir with a fork or a whisk until no longer lumpy.
+Add miso paste to a large measuring cup and add 1/2 cup hot water and stir with a fork or a whisk until no longer lumpy.

-- Add 2 more cups of hot water to the miso mixture and pour into soup bowls evenly.
+Add 2 more cups of hot water to the miso mixture and pour into soup bowls evenly.

 Optional: add toppings and garnishes of your choice